cgsnider/Restaurant-Recs/README.md

 </ul>

-## Potential results and Discussion (The results may change while you are working on the project and it is fine; that's why it is called research)
+## Potential results and Discussion

 <div> The system will predict the ratings of the consumers based on the users’ choice of several factors.
 Then, the system will also return the ranked list. </div>